 Component—Year

-This course will examine the fundamentals of design, and how to both think compositionally and work collaboratively as an artist.
-The medium of light will be used to explore the relationship between art, technology, and movement.
+This course will examine the fundamentals of design and how to both think compositionally and work collaboratively as an artist.
+The medium of light will be used to explore the relationship of art, technology, and movement.
 Discussion and experimentation will reveal how light defines and shapes an environment.
-Students will learn a vocabulary to speak about light and how to express their artistic ideas.
-Through hands-on experience students will practice installing, programming and operating lighting fixtures and consoles.
-The artistic and technical skills they build will then be demonstrated together by creating original lighting designs for the works developed in the Time Based Art course.
+Students will learn a vocabulary to speak about light and to express their artistic ideas.
+Through hands-on experience, students will practice installing, programming, and operating lighting fixtures and consoles.
+The artistic and technical skills that they build will then be demonstrated together by creating original lighting designs for the works developed in the Live Time-Based Art course.

 Faculty